Scarabaeus1033/NEXAH-CODEX/SYSTEM X: 🪲 NEXAH-GRAND-CODEX-URF/README.md

 [scarabaeus1033.net](https://www.scarabaeus1033.net) · [GitHub](https://github.com/Scarabaeus1033/NEXAH-CODEX)

 ---
-> *"System X is not a summary — it is the resonance key to the Codex."*
+> *"System X is not a summary — it is the resonance key to the Codex.
+And this time: We got Proof."*